dynobase-icon

 Use cases for Amazon RDS

-As mentioned above, Amazon RDS is used to store structured and relational data.
-Therefore, we can use RDS for any relational backend database.
+Amazon RDS is used for structured and relational data, making it suitable for relational backend databases.

-Enterprise applications usually have to have a relational database model because of the nature of storing data.
-So, in such instances, we cannot use NoSQL databases like DynamoDB.
-In that case, RDS is a solution for traditional applications, enterprise-grade applications, CRM, and e-commerce solutions.
-We can also use it in a source system for data warehouses.
+Enterprise applications often require a relational database model due to the nature of data storage.
+In such cases, NoSQL databases like DynamoDB are not suitable.
+RDS is ideal for traditional applications, enterprise-grade applications, CRM, e-commerce solutions, and as a source system for data warehouses.

 Pricing